 Saint Philip School’s Lower School consists of grades 1-5.

 First grade students at Saint Philip School utilize real-world applications to begin progressing in the fundamental skills that will carry them throughout their lives.
-The focus is on the development of reading, writing, typing, and math, and keyboarding skills, and an understanding of currency, language, science, and a love of our Catholic faith.
+The focus is on the development of reading, writing, typing, and math, and keyboarding skills, and an understanding of currency, language, science, and a love of their Catholic faith.
 Students are encouraged to do their best, to take pride in their accomplishments, and to develop a true love of learning in a nurturing, faith-filled environment.

 The second grade classroom is a positive environment where children are encouraged to be explorers, role models for others, life-long learners, and compassionate beings who appreciate one another’s unique God-given talents and abilities.
 The classroom is alive with hands-on activities, crafts, games, work, research, computers, and much more as students study science, social studies, math, literature, reading, and writing.
 This is an important year for our young people as they will be learning about and making the Sacrament of Reconciliation.